Alison Riske-Amritraj: 2020: Australian Open fourth round, out of top 20

 Riske opened her season at the Brisbane International, where she fell to eventual champion Karolína Plíšková in the quarterfinals.
 She then competed at the Australian Open, where she was seeded 18th, her first time being seeded at a Grand Slam tournament.
 She dismissed the Chinese youngsters Wang Yafan and Zhu Lin in the first two rounds, then beat Julia Görges to advance to the fourth round in Melbourne for the first time.
 In a rematch with world No. 1, Ashleigh Barty, she was unable to replicate her success from Wimbledon, falling to the Aussie in three sets.
-She then lost early in Dubai and Doha before the tour was shut down due to the COVID-19 pandemic.
+She then lost early in Dubai and Doha, before the tour was shut down due to the COVID-19 pandemic.

 Riske made her return to the tour with a first-round loss at the 2020 Western & Southern Open.
 Despite being ranked 20th, she was seeded 13th at the US Open due to several of the top 10 players pulling out over safety concerns.
-She defeated Tatjana Maria in the first round, but was upset by compatriot and world No. 128 Ann Li in the second.
+She defeated Tatjana Maria in the first round, but was upset by compatriot and world No. 128, Ann Li, in the second.
 In doubles, Riske partnered up with Gabriela Dabrowski, the pair made it to the quarterfinals where they lost to Asia Muhammad and Taylor Townsend.

-2021: Loss of form, foot injury, third WTA title
+2021: Loss of form, foot injury, third WTA Tour title

 At the Linz Open, Riske won her third WTA Tour title defeating lucky loser Jaqueline Cristian.
 As a result, she returned to No. 51 having been ranked 73rd at the beginning of the tournament.